v2saumb/LinuxServerConfiguration/README.md

 ```
 - Set up firewall rules use the following commands.
-- Disable all incomming by default and allow the ports that you want to use
+- Disable all incoming by default and allow the ports that you want to use

 ```python